hofstadter-io/hof-docs/content/first-example/adding-a-datamodel/_index.md

 - checkpoint the data model and maintain a history
 - have the entire history available for generating migrations and tranformations

+This section expands on our `simple-server` to use `hof/dm.#Datamodel`.
+We will generate Go types and a simple library around a Go map for storage.
-In this section, we will expand our `first-example` to use `hof/dm.#Datamodel` and generate it as a `Resource` in API terminology.
+CRUD routes are also generated from the same datamodel as a `Resource` in API terminology.
-You will create templates and partials for
+You will see how to customize both the code and the data model.

-CRUD routes for managing a `Resource`.
-Normal data storage will be covered later,
+_Database storage and automatic CRUD handler generation will be covered in more advanced sections._

-{{< childpages >}}
+{{<childpages childBriefs="true">}}